ahmadfaraz2024/GCM_Text_Analysis/README.md

 # Description about the data
 A sample of over 37K social media posts from a variety of sources related to CGMs as Diabetes Continuous Glucose Monitoring â€“ Data Export.xlsx.
 Each row of the Excel file consists of a field of text called Sound Bite Text, along with a variety of other more structured metadata fields such as the source and when the Sound Bite Text field were extracted.

+#Project objectives

+1. General CGM analysis:
+  a.
+What are patient expectations of CGMs?
+What are patient knowledge gaps with CGMs?
+  b.
+What benefits are most important to diabetes patients?
+  c.
+What unmet needs do patients have related to CGMs (something patients want but are not getting)?
+2. CGM Product-related analysis:
+  a.
+What are praises & complaints and features of Dexcom & Freestyle Libre?
+  b.
+What product features are being talked about?
+  c.
+How do consumer opinions of Dexcom and Freestyle Libre compare?
+  d.
+What is the overall sentiment regarding the two products?
+  e.
+Based on your analysis, which one would you recommend?
+  f.
+What would you tell each of these brands to improve?